rocketcrane/The-Cedric-Diggorys/README.md

-# We are the Triwizard Tournament Co-Champions!
+# We are the Triwizard Tournament Co-champions!